0xC4/focused-ctu/README.md

 For method 3, which is more resource intensive, there is the possibility to run it in parallel to reduce runtime.
 To run method 3 for all scans, run `python method3.py 0 10`, to run te first batch of 10 total batches.
 To run all scans in a single batch, run `python method3.py 0 1`.

+# Trained models
+We are in the process of making the trained models public, and they will become available shortly.